damianfrizzi/asteroidsCrusher/README.md

-# Sass-RequireJS-jQuery-Boilerplate
+# Frontend Boilerplate

+A HTML5 boilerplate including RequireJS (along with the RequireJS-Text plugin), Backbone, Sass and jQuery.
-A HTML5 boilerplate including RequireJS, Sass, jQuery, Modernizr for feature detection and Bower for dependency management.
+Modernizr is used for feature detection and Bower for dependency management.

 ## Requirements
 + [Sass](http://sass-lang.com/)